 US Powerball Review

 It’s easy to understand the popularity of the US Powerball lottery with the prizes offered in their bi-weekly draws.
 The largest jackpot to date was in mid-January 2016 at $1.56 BILLION.
 This is a rollover lottery that grows and grows fast!
 It began life in 1978 as “Lotto America”, but evolved into its present form in 1992.

 US Powerball involves picking five white balls between 1 to 69 and one red ball between 1 to 26.
 Every Wednesday and Saturday night at 10:59 pm at Universal Studios in Orlando, Florida, two drums are used to randomly select the winning numbers.
 The jackpot is shared among all people who have the winning numbers.

 Currently, Powerball tickets can be purchased officially in 44 of the US states.
 Here’s an official Powerball map that shows where the game has been legalized in the country.
-The only 6 states where Poweball tickets CANNOT be purchased include Nevada, Alabama, Mississippi, Utah, Alaska and Hawaii.
+The only 6 states where Powerball tickets CANNOT be purchased include Nevada, Alabama, Mississippi, Utah, Alaska, and Hawaii.